bgoncalves/bgoncalves.github.io/index.md

 ['Irony with a Point: Alan Turing and His Intelligent Machine Utopia'](http://doi.org/10.1007/s13347-023-00650-7){:target="_blank"} (_Philosophy & Technology_)

-Galilean Resonances: The Role of Experiment in Turing's Construction of Machine Intelligence
+'Galilean Resonances: The Role of Experiment in Turing's Construction of Machine Intelligence'

-Lady Lovelace's Objection: The Turing-Hartree Disputes over the Meaning of Digital Computers, 1946-1951
+'Lady Lovelace's Objection: The Turing-Hartree Disputes over the Meaning of Digital Computers, 1946-1951'